Takeno/mtg-policy-changes/ipg.md

 Definition

 A player allows another player in the game to commit a Game Play Error and does not point it out immediately.
-If a judge believes a player is intentionally not pointing out other players’ illegal actions, either for his or her own advantage, or in the hope of bringing it up at a more strategically advantageous time, they should consider an Unsporting Conduct — Cheating infraction.
-Not reminding an opponent about his or her triggered abilities is never Failure to Maintain Game State nor Cheating.
+If a judge believes a player is intentionally not pointing out other players’ illegal actions, either for their own advantage, or in the hope of bringing it up at a more strategically advantageous time, they should consider an Unsporting Conduct — Cheating infraction.
+Not reminding an opponent about their triggered abilities is never Failure to Maintain Game State nor Cheating.

 Examples

 - A. A player’s opponent forgets to reveal the card searched for by Worldly Tutor.
 It is not noticed until the end of turn.

-- B. A player does not notice that his opponent has Armadillo Cloak on a creature with protection from green.
+- B. A player does not notice that their opponent has Armadillo Cloak on a creature with protection from green.

 Philosophy